0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonTransparentProxy.md

-Inherits from contract `TransparentUpgradeableProxy` from Openzeppelin v5 with the following modifications:
+Inherits from `TransparentUpgradeableProxy`, a Openzeppelin v5 contract, with the following modifications:

 - Admin is a parameter in the constructor instead of being deployed.
 - Let the admin get access to the proxy.